XRPLF/xrpl-dev-portal/content/fee-voting.md

 ### Voting Process ###

 Every 256th ledger is called a "flag" ledger.
 (A flag ledger is defined such that the `ledger_index` [modulo](https://en.wikipedia.org/wiki/Modulo_operation) `256` is equal to `0`.)
-In the ledger immediately before the flag ledger, each validator whose account reserve and transaction cost preferences are different than the current network setting distributes a "vote" message alongside its ledger validation, indicating the values that validator prefers.
+In the ledger immediately before the flag ledger, each validator whose account reserve or transaction cost preferences are different than the current network setting distributes a "vote" message alongside its ledger validation, indicating the values that validator prefers.

 In the flag ledger itself, nothing happens, but validators receive and take note of the votes from other validators they trust.